 The M.S.E. is obtained by completing a minimum of 30 credit hours of coursework.
-The program is offered on campus, though some classes are also offered online.
 The degree allows flexibility so that recent graduates and those who have been working in their careers for some time will have the ability to incorporate academic topics that are most useful for their future directions.
-Students select a track of study upon beginning the program: (1) computer engineering, (2) electrical engineering, (3) engineering managment, (4) mechanical engineering, or (5) software engineering.
-The engineering management track offers the most flexibility for working professionals seeking a blend of engineering and project management.
+Students select a track of study upon beginning the program: (1) M.S.E. with Leadership Emphasis (2) M.S.E. with Technical Emphasis.
+The Leadership Emphasis offers the most flexibility for working professionals seeking a blend of engineering and project management.